|The Frankfurt-Tipp rating:|

-Past with life in the fast lane: After a car accident, the young portfolio manager Oliver (Tom Schilling) is tied to a wheelchair.
+Gone with life in the fast lane: after a car accident, young portfolio manager Oliver (Tom Schilling) is confined to a wheelchair.
 But Oliver doesn't want to give up that easily.
 He wants to get back to work as soon as possible.
-If only the annoying rehab were over.
-When he learns that he is threatened with a lot of trouble and above all bankruptcy due to an illegal account in Switzerland, Oliver makes a decision: He sponsors a trip to Switzerland to ride a camel for the "Goldfisch-Gruppe", a weird group of disabled people.
-While caregiver Laura (Jella Hasse) with blind Magda (Birgit Minichmayr), autistic Rainman (Axel Stein) and Michi (Jan Henrik Stahlberg), as well as Franzi (Luisa Wöllisch), a self-confident girl with Down's syndrome, is on camels, Oliver together with caregiver Eddy (Kida Khodr Ramadan) wants to bring the money to safety.
-But this foolproof plan goes a long way wrong when Eddy decides to retire early with Oliver's money…
+If only the tiresome rehab were over.
+When he learns that an illegal account in Switzerland will land him in big trouble and, more importantly, bankruptcy, Oliver makes a decision: he sponsors a camel-riding trip to Switzerland for the "Goldfish Group," a quirky group of disabled people.
+While caregiver Laura (Jella Hasse) rides the camels with blind Magda (Birgit Minichmayr), autistic Rainman (Axel Stein) and Michi (Jan Henrik Stahlberg), and Franzi (Luisa Wöllisch), a self-confident girl with Down syndrome, Oliver and caretaker Eddy (Kida Khodr Ramadan) want to keep the money safe.
+But this inherently foolproof plan goes badly awry when Eddy decides to retire early with Oliver's money.

-That is equally the merit of the director and the actors.
-The script also contributes a big part to this, but at the same time it also contains some of the movie's most obvious weaknesses.
-Because as amusing and biting as some dialogues are, so flat are other gags.
-Moreover, several moments are very predictable, which reduces the entertainment value a little bit.
-It would have been desirable if there had been more courage for satirical malevolence and biting humour here.
+This is equally to the credit of the director and the actors.
+While the script also contributes a great deal, it also simultaneously contains some of the film's clearest weaknesses.
+For as amusing and biting as some of the dialogue is, other gags fall flat.
+In addition, some moments are very predictable, which reduces the entertainment value a little bit.
+It would have been desirable if there had been a little more courage to satirical malice and biting humor.